 The local chapter of the Christian Association of Nigeria has asked Christians around the world to join them in three days of prayer and fasting for the safe release of the at least 180 girls abducted last week.

-On Monday night, April 14, suspected members of Boko Haram drove into Chibok in Borno State in seven pickup trucks.
+On Monday night, April 14, suspected members of an extremist group that is located primarily in Northern Nigeria drove into Chibok in Borno State in seven pickup trucks.

 While some of the Islamic group attackers set government and other buildings ablaze, others went to the senior secondary school where they overpowered the security guards before forcing around 230 of the female students into trucks and drove the girls between the ages of 16 and 20 deep into the nearby Sambisa forest.

 “The Christian enclave of Chibok, a Christian village, has been thrown into mourning over the abduction of girls from a secondary school.
 Almost every house has a child in this school.
 Cries of parents could be heard all over the town as they prayed for God’s intervention over their tragic circumstances,” reported Open Doors workers from Nigeria.